5 Easy Steps to Begin LGBTQ+ Counselling with Dean Richardson MNCS(Accred/Reg)

 Dean focuses on LGBT/QIA+ relationships as a specialty in therapy.
 He works with individuals, couples and small groups.
 Plus, he's qualified to a postgraduate level (Chichester PG Diploma in Psychodynamic/Systemic Couple Counselling, IGA National Foundation in Group Counselling) as a private practice counsellor*.

-(*Note: not all counsellors - specifically those trained only in Individual Counselling - have such specific qualifications for working with couples nor groups, nor have experience of working therapeutically with relationships.
-Such counsellors try - out of perhaps misplaced goodwill - to employ ineffective "individual" techniques simply because your relationship is not part of their primary theoretical framework nor rationale.
-Remember always to ask a new counsellor: "what qualifies you to work with our relationship" and judge what you hear in response).
+(*Note: not all counsellors, particularly those who are commonly qualified in Individual Counselling, have such specific qualifications for working with couples or groups.
+Nor do they have therapeutic relationship experience.
+Such counsellors may try, perhaps out of misplaced goodwill, to employ "individual" techniques but will find they are ineffective.
+This is simply because your relationship is not part of their primary theoretical framework nor rationale.
+A couple is not "individual-counselling-multiplied-by-two!"
+Remember to always ask your potential counsellor: "what qualifies you to work with our relationship?" and trust your instincts based on the responses you hear).